 Both the gain and the quantum efficiency are adversely affected by the total amount of charge extracted from the MCP at the point of extraction.
 To minimize such effects, the high voltage on the detector is lowered during passage through the radiation belts and at times of very high particle radiation.
 To limit the impact from X-ray sources themselves, a 450,000 count limit, per source, distributed over the dither pattern from an on-axis source at a given aimpoint has been imposed.
-(Any source with flux approaching the vicinity of $10^{-10}$ ergs cm-2 s-1 should be checked.)
-Users anticipating to exceed this count limit
+Any source with flux approaching the vicinity of $10^{-10}$ erg cm-2 s-1 should be checked.
+Users anticipating to exceed this count limit should so note in the comments section of the CPS form when submitting their proposal.
+In this case, the CXC will establish new aimpoints as necessary.
+Offsets in the pointing may be imposed, if necessary, to limit the accumulated dose to a given region of the MCP.